applitools/JS-Virtual-Grid-Crawler/README.md

 * Use a sitemap.xml URL and Run: `$ node crawler.js -m https://www.wunderlist.com/sitemap.xml`
 * Open 20 browsers concurrently (default: 10): `$ node crawler.js -s ./sitemaps/www.seleniumconf.com.xml -b 20`
    * The max browsers by default is 10.
 However, if the sitemap.xml only has 5 links, then only 5 browsers will open.
-   * Be careful of this.
+   * ***Be careful with this value***.
 Opening too many browsers might kill your machine.
-Leave it at the default and tweak this value slightly until you know the ideal number your machine can handle.
+Leave it at the default (10) and tweak this value slightly until you know the ideal number your machine can handle.
 * Disable Visual Grid and Run locally: `$ node crawler.js -s ./sitemaps/www.seleniumconf.com.xml --no-grid`
 * Enable Applitools Debug logs: `$ node crawler.js -s ./sitemaps/www.seleniumconf.com.xml --log`
 * Run Chrome Headless: `$ node crawler.js -s ./sitemaps/www.seleniumconf.com.xml --headless`